andrewnicols/docs/guides/javascript/index.rst

 .. caution::

+    You should not add too much Javascript directly to a template.
-    Javascript placed in Templates is not transpiled for consistent use in all browsers and it is not passed through minification processes.
+    Javascript placed directly into Templates is not transpiled for consistent use in all browsers and it is not passed through minification processes.
+    Some browser-specific features will not be available.

 This simplest form of this is:

 .. code-block:: mustache
+   :linenos:

+    {{! mod/forum/templates/discussion.mustache }}
     <div>
         <!—- Your template content goes here. —->
     </div>